 Hawaii Sustainable Community Alliance (HSCA) Overview

-- We work toward that world on a local level by taking action to promote, support and advocate for land based sustainable community living in Hawaii.
+- Our vision is to be part of the effort to create a healthy, ecological, peaceful and economically stable world.
+We work toward that vision on a local level by taking action to promote, support and advocate for land based sustainable community living in Hawaii.

 - Our methodology is to work closely and cooperatively with each other and with local, state and federal government to resolve issues, and to advocate for new and/or amended laws and codes.

-We specifically support and encourage the State of Hawaii’s goal of self-reliance and sustainability.
+- We specifically support and encourage the State of Hawaii’s goal of self-reliance and sustainability.
 This lifestyle of working together, pooling resources and thereby consuming less is essential to the success of our state becoming more self-reliant on all levels.

 A Solution to Global Challenges Now